 |Recruiting Area:||Southwest Ohio (Dayton, Cincinnati) Florida|

-Thomas Howard is entering his third season with the Oilers in 2013 and will serve as the co-defensive coordinator and defensive backs coach.
+Thomas Howard is entering his fourth season with the Oilers in 2014 and will serve as the co-defensive coordinator and defensive backs coach.

 During the 2011 campaign, the Oilers forced 24 turnovers, eight more than the year before.